Japanuspus/advent-of-code-bot/README.md

 - As AWS state machine that calls the lambda function.
 - (in progress) A GitHub action that updates the lambda function when changes are merged to main.

+## Start of season update

+- Update production env file
+- Commit to AWS lambda via script
+- Start new execution of the state machine